v923z/micropython-ulab/docs/manual/source/ulab.rst

 Universal functions
 ===================

-Standard mathematical functions defined in the ``vector`` sub-module, and can be calculated on any scalar-valued iterable (ranges, lists, tuples containing numbers), and on ``ndarray``\ s without having to change the call signature.
+Standard mathematical functions are defined in the ``vector`` sub-module, and can be calculated on any scalar, scalar-valued iterable (ranges, lists, tuples containing numbers), and on ``ndarray``\ s without having to change the call signature.
 In all cases the functions return a new ``ndarray`` of typecode ``float`` (since these functions usually generate float values, anyway).
 The functions execute faster with ``ndarray`` arguments than with iterables, because the values of the input vector can be extracted faster.

 At present, the following functions are supported: